 When trying to get adequate amounts of water, sometimes giving it some flavor can make the process more enjoyable.
 This is where water enhancers like Mio come in, but is mio keto friendly?

-All variations of Mio fit while following a keto diet and shouldn't disrupt ketosis because a single serving of Mio has zero calories and less than 1 gram of net carbohydrates.
+Yes!
+A single serving of Mio has zero calories and less than 1 gram of net carbohydrates.
 Keto-friendly varieties of Mio include Mio original, Mio energy, Mio vitamins, and Mio electrolytes.